Hugh Ryan

-Hugh Ryan is an American historian and non-fiction writer focusing on the LGBT history of New York City.
+Hugh Ryan is an American historian and non-fiction writer focusing on the LGBTQ history of New York City.
 He wrote The Women's House of Detention: A Queer History of a Forgotten Prison and When Brooklyn Was Queer.

-The Women's House of Detention focuses on the queer women and transmasculine people who were systematically imprisoned in the New York City institution.
-The book won the American Library Association's 2023 Stonewall Book Award for nonfiction and Publishers Weekly called it "a vital contribution to LGBTQ history."
-Kirkus Reviews called it a "blistering critique of the country’s ‘criminal legal system’.”
+Education

+Ryan attended Cornell University and received an MFA degree from Bennington College.

+Career

-When Brooklyn Was Queer focuses on the LGBT history of the borough's waterfront.
+When Brooklyn Was Queer (2019) focuses on the LGBTQ history of Brooklyn's waterfront.
 The book was a 2019 New York Times Editor's Choice and one of Harper's Bazaar's Best LGBTQ books of 2019.
 It was a finalist for the 2020 Lambda Literary Award for Nonfiction.
+In 2024, it was announced that Elliot Page would be an executive producer for a virtual reality-based series adapting the book, directed by Yasmin Elayat and written by Agnes Borinsky.

+The Women's House of Detention (2022) focuses on the queer women and transmasculine people who were systematically imprisoned in the New York Women's House of Detention.
+The book won the American Library Association's 2023 Stonewall Book Award for Non-fiction and Publishers Weekly called it "a vital contribution to LGBTQ history."
+Kirkus Reviews called it a "blistering critique of the country’s ‘criminal legal system’.”

+In 2026, he released a memoir in essays entitled My Bad: A Personal History of the Queer Nineties and Beyond.

+He teaches nonfiction writing at Bennington College.
+He is a contributor to the Los Angeles Review of Books.